-Jamf · Cloudflare for Teams docs
+Jamf

 - Click New.

-- Enter a name for your new profile, such as Cloudflare for Teams.
+- Enter a name for your new profile, such as Cloudflare Zero Trust.

 - Scroll through the options list and click on Application & Custom Settings.